riturajroy01/bankapplication/README.md

 ### How to run the project
+* Install **Prerequisites** and open the repository branch in a IDE and run application.
+  * Steps:
-* Install **Prerequisites** and open in a IDE and run application Clone the repository into your projects directory - Clone using the web URL:
+    * Clone the repository into your projects directory - Clone using the web URL:

   ```
   git clone https://github.com/riturajroy01/bankapplication.git